julzaza/wildwitchherbs/_posts/2026-05-13-old-world-tradition-of-drinking-bitter-herbs.md

 **How it was used:** small amounts, almost always blended with other herbs.
 In alcoholic infusions for adults, weak tea sweetened with honey for those who needed medicine without spirits.
 Never casually, never in large quantities, and not for extended periods.

-Among the Artemisia family, sweet wormwood carries its own distinct tradition, which is older than most people expect: **[The Bitter Brew: Artemisia Annua Tea](/artemisia-annua-tea-benefits/)**.

 ---